winitzki/scall/tutorial/programming_dhall.md

 We begin by looking at typeclasses for ordinary types.

-#### Free $FM$-typeclasses for ordinary types
+#### Free FM-typeclasses for ordinary types

-To prepare for describing the free typeclass instances for ordinary types, let us first motivate the notion of an $FM$-typeclass.
+To prepare for describing the free typeclass instances for ordinary types, let us first motivate the notion of an FM-typeclass.

 Consider the type signatures of methods required by an  evidence value of type `Monoid m`, which we defined as `{ empty : m , append : m → m → m }`.
 We find that each method creates a value of type `m` as a final result (after all curried arguments).